Cancel Audible subscriptions from your smartphone in less than two minutes

 Canceling Audible may take some time, especially since you can’t unsubscribe through your tablet and smartphone apps.
 Another issue is that the support team sometimes doesn’t process the cancelation on the same day.
 With DoNotPay, you can unsubscribe from Audible from your smartphone, and the whole thing won’t last more than two minutes.
 All you have to do is take the following steps:

 - Start the DoNotPay app in any web browser.
-You can also download the free iOS version of the app from the Apple Store.

 - Select ‘Find Hidden Money’.